 We first consider a partially-observable Predator Prey task involving 8 agents \citep{bhmer2019deep}, which was designed to test coordination between agents by providing a punishment of -2 reward when only a single agent (as opposed to two agents) attempt to capture a prey.
 Algorithms which suffer from \textit{relative overgeneralisation} \citep{panait2006biasing,wei2018multiagent}, or which make poor trade-offs in their representation (as VDN and QMIX do) can fail to solve this task.

 As shown in \citep{bhmer2019deep}, QMIX fails to learn a policy that achieves positive test reward, and our results additionally show the same negative results for MADDPG and MASAC.
-Figure \ref{graph:pred_prey} shows that both CW-QMIX and OW-QMIX solve the task, although not all seeds for OW-QMIX manage to do so.
+Interestingly, QPLEX also fails to solve the task despite not having any restrictions on the joint-action $Q$-values it can represent, suggesting difficulties in learning certain value functions.
+Figure \ref{graph:pred_prey} shows that both CW-QMIX and OW-QMIX solve the task faster than QTRAN.